 The Data Transformation Engine is a customizable component, responsible for retrieving the data from selected data sources and process the data by filtering out sensitive information.
-The type of transformation - anonymization - will be based on plugins in the form of Python scripts, called Transformation Programs (e.g., a program can apply differential privacy by injecting random noise into each geo-location point to protect the user's exact location).
-When processing is completed, data will be passed to the Data Export module for further exportation to other platforms.
-Note that existing anonymization functions from Data Aggregation tool (Section 3) and Personal Privacy
+The type of data transformation/anonymization that will happen is configurable via plugins in the form of Python scripts, called Transformation Programs (e.g., such a plugin applies differential privacy by injecting random noise into each geo-location point to protect the user's exact location).
+When processing is completed, data is passed to the Data Export module for further exportation to other platforms.